 Interest Rate – While currently most of the Group’s term debt is floating base rate linked, the Board constantly reviews its option to fix the rates attached to this debt through the use of interest rate swap derivatives.
 Fixed rate term finance is generally used for the acquisition of vehicles.

 Foreign Currency – The main currency related risk to the Group arises from the forward purchasing of imported raw materials for our Glasson business.
 This risk is mainly managed by entering into currency purchase agreements at the time the underlying transaction is completed.
 The fair value of these contracts is not material.
-As at the year end the principal amounts relating to forward purchased currency amounted to £6,342,105 (2015: £2,767,761).
+As at the year end the principal amounts relating to forward purchased currency contracts were £8,529,816 (2016: £6,342,105).

 Credit – A significant proportion of the Group’s trade is conducted on credit terms and as such a risk of non payment is always present.
 Detailed systems of credit approval before initial supply, the operation of credit limits and an active credit control policy act to minimise this risk and historically the incidence of bad debts is low.
 The grain trading business has exposed the Group to certain substantial customer credit balances, and to assist in mitigating this perceived risk, a credit insurance policy has been purchased to provide partial cover against default by certain customers.

-Finance Availability – A generally tighter banking environment in recent years and fluctuating commodity prices, which can adversely impact working capital levels, demonstrate the need to ensure that adequate financial resources are available to accommodate unexpected, but foreseeable, trading patterns and conditions.
+Finance Availability – Fluctuating commodity prices can adversely impact working capital levels, and the Group therefore has to maintain adequate financial resources to accommodate unexpected, but foreseeable trading patterns and conditions.
 The Group has historically operated with banking facilities that provide healthy headroom above the anticipated maximum requirement as projected in working capital cycle forecasts.
 This policy continues, and debt facilities are in place with HSBC Bank Plc which includes a significant element of committed facilities through to 2020.

 Operational Risk Management: